sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - Test that failed to consider the worst-case event of batteries failures
  - Failure to recognice the potencial hazard, dues failing to request testing methods for that event.

+### Swissair 111 MD-11

+ On 2 September 1998, the Swissair 111 MD-11 crashed into the Atlantic ocean outside of Halifax in Canada.
+This was the first aircraft with an entertainment system and when all passengers started to use it as the same time, it overheated.
+Experts believe that the crash was caused by faulty wiring in the cockpit after the entertainment system started to overheat

 ref: https://en.wikipedia.org/wiki/Boeing_787_Dreamliner_battery_problems